-- The Family Common Assessment Framework (CAF) may be jointly completed as part of the referral process to document a holistic picture of the child.
+An Early Help Assessment (EHA) may be jointly completed as part of the referral process to document a holistic picture of the child.
 Information is only shared with outside agencies as permitted by parents/carers.
-As a result of this, an additional support plan may be written for the child that will be reviewed in regular Team around the Family (TAF) meetings. - The SENDCo may involve outside specialists in the review process of in class strategies and interventions.
+As a result of this, an additional support plan may be written for the child that will be reviewed in regular Team around the Family (TAF) meetings.

+- The SENDCo may involve outside specialists in the review process of in class strategies and interventions.
 However, the embedding of these remains the responsibility of the class teacher. - Care Plans, including intimate care plans, are devised for individual children who have multiple medical needs.
-This will be drawn up in consultation with parents and outside specialists where appropriate. - The SENDCo considers whether the pupil meets the criteria to justify an application for Statutory Assessment.
+This will be drawn up in consultation with parents and outside specialists where appropriate. - The SENDCo considers whether the pupil meets the criteria to justify an application for Statutory Assessment towards an Education Health Care Plan (EHCP)